Higgs Production in Neutralino Decays in the MSSM - The LHC and a Future e+e- Collider: MSSM Scans and Tools

 \section{MSSM Scans and Tools}

-The study of two-body neutralino decays into a $h$ boson is based on the analysis of a large sample of MSSM points obtained through a flat scan of the pMSSM parameters, which are varied in an uncorrelated way within the following ranges:
+This study is based on the analysis of a large sample of MSSM points obtained through a flat scan of the pMSSM parameters, which are varied in an uncorrelated way within the following ranges:

-to generate a total of $1 \times 10^8$ pMSSM points.
+to generate a total of $2 \times 10^{8}$ pMSSM points.
 We also perform a scan of the CMSSM, in order to contrast the results for the pMSSM with those of a highly constrained model.
 For this we vary the CMSSM parameters within the following ranges:

 In all scans, we select the generated points which fulfil a set of constraints derived from flavour physics and lower energy searches at LEP2 and the Tevatron, as summarised below and discussed in more details in Ref.~\cite{Arbey:2011un}, to which we refer also for further details on the pMSSM scans.
 These selected points are referred to as ``accepted points'' in the following.
 The pMSSM scans employ a number of programs and software tools.
 Only those most relevant to this study, are mentioned here, while further details are given in~\cite{Arbey:2011un}.
-SUSY mass spectra are generated {\tt SOFTSUSY 3.2.3}~\cite{Allanach:2001kg}.
+SUSY mass spectra are generated with {\tt SOFTSUSY 3.2.3}~\cite{Allanach:2001kg}.
 Decay branching fractions are calculated using {\tt SDecay}~\cite{Muhlleitner:2003vg,Djouadi:2006bz}.
 Higgs decay branching fractions are calculated with {\tt HDECAY (5.0)}~\cite{Djouadi:1997yw}.
 The flavour observables and dark matter relic density are calculated with {\tt SuperIso Relic v3.2}~\cite{flavor}.
-Cross sections are computed with {\tt Pythia 6.424}~\cite{Sjostrand:2006za}, also used for event generation, while the NLO k-factors are evaluated using {\tt Prospino v2}~\cite{Beenakker:1996ed}.
-The physics object response for the LHC analyses is simulated using the {\tt Delphes} fast simulation package~\cite{Ovyn:2009tx}, tuned on the ATLAS detector performance and validated for the ATLAS multi-lepton neutralino and chargino analyses, as discussed below.
+Cross sections are computed with {\tt Pythia 6.424}~\cite{Sjostrand:2006za}, also used for event generation.
+The NLO k-factors are evaluated using {\tt Prospino v2}~\cite{Beenakker:1996ed}.
+The physics object response for the LHC analyses is simulated using the {\tt Delphes 3.0} fast simulation package~\cite{Ovyn:2009tx,deFavereau:2013fsa}, tuned on the ATLAS detector performance and validated for the ATLAS multi-lepton neutralino and chargino analyses.